 Lily reveals that her grandmother would milk her sheep into a pail which would go straight to the kitchen to be made into cheese, meaning no heat treatment or skimming of the cream occurred.

 Her grandmother would make her own rennet from scratch, which curdled the fresh warm milk and from these curds she would make her cheese.

 Lily suggests using the creamiest cow’s milk possible, or adding milk powder to replicate the texture traditionally derived from rich, fresh sheep’s milk.

-Lily’s grandmother used traditional reed baskets to drain the curds in, which Lily still treasures a handful of today.
+Lily’s grandmother used traditional reed baskets to drain the curds in, which Lily still treasures today.
 Modern cheesemakers use plastic moulds which try to replicate the beautiful patterns left in the cheese by the reed baskets of old (but are much easier to clean!)

 - 3 litres of milk (cow, goat or sheeps milk are all fine, just get the creamiest you can find)